loveencounterflow/intertype/README.md

 * **[–]** try to find a way to treat hedges, types equally—there shouldn't be any (apparent at least) difference since in a hedgerow like `isa.nonempty.text.or.optional.integer x` the types and hedges proper both appear all over the place
+  * **[–]** in principle then, any combination of hedges proper and types becomes allowable; one could also
+    say: hedges become types and types are chainable, as in `validate.empty.text x` isnt categorically different from `validate.text.integer x`, even if the latter reads non-sensically and can only ever fail (because there's no overlap between text values and integer values).
+Could/should then rule out non-sensical hedgerows by other means (i.e. a grammar that states what can go where)

 ## Is Done